Yin and Yang

 The meth-addicted darkness

-Rolls its empty sockets at the creative surge of the symphony;
+Rolls its empty sockets at the creative surge of a symphony;

-The holocausts sidle up to the the martyrs;
+The holocausts sidle up to a mother’s tender touch;

 An alleyway’s sodden sour garbage

 Rubs against the flash of insight from a Dickinson poem;

 A bombed-out Syrian city’s collapse